 Marcellus came to us through our local partnering efforts with the Sacramento Kings, their sponsor, Ankr, and U-CAN (United College Action Network) who together with Trajectory Foundation created the Future is Yours Scholarship.
-Marcellus hails from Grant High School in Sacramento (one of two winners this year from Grant) and will be majoring in Theater with a minor in Engineering at Alabama State University.
+Marcellus hails from Grant Union High School in Sacramento (one of two winners this year from Grant) and will be studying Engineering at Alabama State University.
 We love that Marcellus is fully committed to setting an example for his entire family, as he is the oldest and first to go to college on his father’s side.
 Marcellus has leadership and communication skills that make him a natural leader and is excited to be fully immersed in the history and culture of the HBCU community.
 His mom is the person he admires most and after getting the opportunity to meet them both we understand why.
 We are SO excited to see what the future holds for Marcellus and are proud to support him.

 Jalen is from Birmingham, Alabama and the second winner from Ramsay High School in Birmingham.
 Jalen will be pursuing a degree in Civil Engineering at Tennessee State University starting in the fall of ’22.
 Jalen’s story is incredible – in the 9th grade he suffered severe heat stroke during a football practice and was in a coma for two weeks.
 He returned to school two months later, but his physical therapy lasted for 8 months.
 He admired the calm, positive influence of his physical therapist during those long months and one can easily see that he has that calm, confident and positive nature about him today.
 He will graduate tenth in a class of more than 200, and is part of the Technology Student Association, the International Baccalaureate Program and even returned to football as a starter and captain (after enduring another long physical recovery from a torn ACL his junior year).
 He told us that “although many probably could not imagine facing such a challenging event, I would not have changed my story even if I could.”
 We believe Jalen has an incredible life in front of him that will positively impact so many people, and we can’t wait to support him and watch it unfold.